 Meetings should be timed for the convenience of those who are invited and recognise that certain days may not be appropriate.
-Send a meeting reminder shortly before your meeting as Aboriginal and Torres Strait Islander cultural obligations (particularly in relation to illness or deaths in the community) will often take precedence above western obligations.
+It is useful to send a meeting reminder shortly before your meeting as Aboriginal and Torres Strait Islander cultural obligations (particularly in relation to illness or deaths in the community) will often take precedence above western obligations.

-Community meetings should not be used to force decisions or extract information.
+Community meetings should not be used to force decisions or extract information from the community.